Welcome.

 Allegations of stagnation have also become less heterodox.
 Stripe CEO Patrick Collison and economist Tyler Cowen’s 2019 petition for “a new science of progress” ignited the Progress Studies community, which seeks to investigate why scientific and technological progress happens and how to make it happen faster.
 Growing critiques of the scientific process formalized the growth of metascience, the field of research on how to improve the scientific process itself.

 Many new institutions have emerged from these intellectual strands.
 On the government side, the NSF’s $880M Technology, Innovation, and Partnerships directorate, the DoD’s Defense Innovation Unit and Office of Strategic Capital, and the UK’s £800M Advanced Research + Invention Agency aim to unshackle state-led innovation from traditional bureaucracies.
-Schmidt Futures, Arc Institute, Open Philanthropy, New Science, Arnold Ventures, and other funders are experimenting with new ways of doing science, incubating and backing projects like Convergent Research, Frontier Climate, Center for Open Science, UChicago’s Market Shaping Accelerator, Arcadia Science, and Speculative Technologies.
+Schmidt Futures, Arc Institute, Open Philanthropy, New Science, Arnold Ventures, and other funders are experimenting with new ways of doing science, incubating and backing projects like Convergent Research, Frontier Climate, Center for Open Science, UChicago’s Market Shaping Accelerator, Arcadia Science, Speculative Technologies, Abundance Institute, and more.

 These groups all place science and technology at the heart of national prosperity—and recognize our agency in determining the future.